seomoz/dragnet_data/README.md

 here is to freely provide for research/non-commercial purposes, and to allow commercial use as long as it is open sourced.

+The data was collected in 2012 by [Kurtis Bohrnstedt](http://moz.com/about/team/kurtisbohrnstedt).

 ## Installing

 ```